1974 Midlothian District Council election: Aftermath

-Cunninghame was one of two districts in the newly created Lothian region that was won by Labour.
+Midlothian was one of two districts in the newly created Lothian region that was won by Labour.
 The Conservatives won two seats, the Scottish National Party (SNP) won one seat and one independent candidate was elected.
 Labour were the largest party on the regional council which held its first election on the same day but no party claimed a majority.
 Across Scotland, Labour won the most votes, the most seats and the most councils of any party.